Frobenius Manifolds near the Discriminant and Relations in the Tautological Ring: Frobenius manifolds

-In total, we have shown the following result. \begin{thm} Let $M$ be a semisimple Frobenius manifold.
-In a neighborhood $U$ of a smooth point of the discriminant of $M$, there exists a positive half-integer $m$ such that \begin{itemize} \item all but two idempotents $\frac\partial{\partial u_1}$, $\frac\partial{\partial u_2}$ extend holomorphically to the discriminant in $U$, \item for a suitable choice of integration constants, there is a holomorphic root $(u_1 - u_2)^{1/(m + 1)}$, and its vanishing locus describes the discriminant in $U$, \item The vector fields
+\begin{theorem} (\cite{He99P, He01}) Let $M$ be a (generically) semisimple Frobenius manifold.
+In a neighborhood $U$ of a smooth point of the discriminant of $M$, there exists an integer $m \ge 3$ such that \begin{itemize} \item all but two idempotents $\frac\partial{\partial u_1}$, $\frac\partial{\partial u_2}$ extend holomorphically to the discriminant in $U$, \item for a suitable choice of integration constants, there is a holomorphic root $(u_1 - u_2)^{2/m}$, and its vanishing locus describes the discriminant in $U$, \item The vector fields

 extend holomorphically to the discriminant and span the tangent space at every point of $U$.
-The first of these vector fields spans the space of nilpotent tangent vectors at $p$. \end{itemize} Furthermore, if in addition for any flat vector field $X$, for a genus one potential $G$, the function $\mathrm dG(X)$ extends to the discriminant, the half-integer $m$ has to be equal to $\frac 12$. \end{thm}
+The first of these vector fields spans the space of nilpotent tangent vectors at $p$. \end{itemize} Furthermore, if in addition for any flat vector field $X$, for a genus one potential $G$, the function $\mathrm dG(X)$ extends to the discriminant, the integer $m$ has to be equal to $3$. \end{theorem} Here, we recall the formula (see \cite{Gi98}) for a genus one potential $G$

+in which the functions $r_{ii}$\footnote{They correspond to the diagonal entries of the linear part of the $R$-matrix.}, determined up to an integration constant, satisfy

+\begin{proof}[Proof of Theorem~\ref{thm:struct}] Semisimple Frobenius manifolds are examples of massive $F$-manifolds.
+By Theorem~\cite[Theorem~12.2]{He99P} the germs of a massive $F$-manifolds near a smooth point of the discriminant locus is of type $I_2(m) \times A_1^{n - 2}$.
+This implies the first part of the Theorem.

+Theorem~\cite[Theorem~6.3]{He01} considers the $G$-function of semisimple Frobenius manifolds of type $I_2(m)$, and shows that $m$ must be equal to 3 when the $G$-function extends to the discriminant locus.\footnote{The proof of \cite[Theorem~6.3]{He01} does not depend on the existence of an Euler vector field.} \end{proof}